yowielheilhei/MY_PERSONAL_PORTFOLIO_GUAN_YUAN_LEI_ANGELO/README.md

 * **Vanilla JavaScript:** DOM manipulation, custom event listeners, and modular interactivity without relying on heavy external libraries.

 ## 🚀 How to View
-You can view the live version of this portfolio here: [Insert your live link here, e.g., GitHub Pages or Vercel link]
+You can view the live version of this portfolio here: https://github.com/yowielheilhei/MY_PERSONAL_PORTFOLIO_GUAN_YUAN_LEI_ANGELO.git